Graphical Applications with WebVNC¶

 Check out our new documentation about Virtual Desktops.

-To start a JupyterHub session on the partition
+To start a JupyterHub session on the cluster

 Your browser should load JupyterLab, which looks like this: